-Organisations that undertake child-related work have a duty of care to keep children and young people (those aged under 18 years) safe from harm.
-Protecting children and young people from abuse, discrimination and harassment is both a legal requirement
+All children are entitled to explore and enjoy life in a safe environment.
+Organisations that are involved in child-related work have a responsibility to keep children and young people safe from harm.
+Protecting children and young people from abuse, discrimination and harassment is a legal requirement and a moral obligation.

-DLGSC's approach to child safeguarding responds to the recommendations of the Royal Commission into Institutional Responses to Child Sexual Abuse.
+The unit’s work is driven by the recommendations and findings of the Royal Commission into Institutional Responses to Child Sexual Abuse.

-Organisations that undertake child-related work or activities have a duty of care to create a safe environment for children and young people to participate.
+Organisations that undertake child-related work or activities have a responsibility to create a safe environment for children and young people.